flatiron/blacksmith/README.md

+To run the demo:

+    node bin/server.js

+Go to localhost:8080/index.htm

 To add an article:

 - make a directory in `topics` for your article: `mkdir topics/how-to-make-an-article` (use only letters and dashes)